 - A. They have prior permission from the President. - B. They state their business, if any, at the appropriate time. - C. They sit in an area designated by the President. - D. They do not participate in any way other than prescribed by the Board. - E. Allow membership to attend all board meetings unless the meeting or a portion of the meeting is deemed 'closed' by the President.
-Guests may be asked to leave during a portion of a given meeting at the President's discretion. - F. Guests must be responsible for their own expenses relative to their attendance at the meetings.
+Guests may be asked to leave during a portion of a given meeting at the President's discretion. - F. Guests must be responsible for their own expenses relative to their attendance at the meetings. - G. Guests maybe approved to participate in Zoom Board meeting if prior approved by President.

-PART III - Committees
+PART II - Committees